The old archive named the prestige. It missed the shape of his public role.

-Susskind is not only a major physicist.
-He is one of the figures who helped keep the most abstract parts of modern physics in circulation outside the narrowest specialist circles, while also helping build the institutions that let that work continue inside the academy.
+Susskind is a major physicist and one of the figures who helped keep the most abstract parts of modern physics in circulation outside the narrowest specialist circles, while also helping build the institutions that let that work continue inside the academy.

 Stanford's official profile is straightforward about the basics.
 It describes Susskind as the Felix Bloch Professor of Theoretical Physics at Stanford University and says his work spans string theory, quantum field theory, quantum statistical mechanics, and quantum cosmology.
 The same profile also states that he is widely regarded as one of the fathers of string theory and credits him, along with Yoichiro Nambu and Holger Bech Nielsen, with independently introducing the idea that particles could be understood as excitations of a relativistic string.

 That is enough to secure a reputation on its own.
 But the profile goes further.
-It also notes his role in advancing the idea of the string theory landscape and identifies him as director of the Stanford Institute for Theoretical Physics.
+It also notes his role in advancing the 2003 idea of a vast space of possible string-theory vacua and identifies him as director of the Stanford Institute for Theoretical Physics.

 That combination is important.
 Susskind's standing does not come from a single brilliant paper frozen in the past.
 It comes from long involvement in the field's central arguments and institutions.